ecussler/README-write/Generated README.md

 # README-write [![License](https://img.shields.io/badge/License-MIT-yellow.svg)]

   ## Description
   This application, run in Node.js, is meant to quicly and easily generate a professional README.md file through a series of terminal prompts.
-This application uses the following technologies:
+This application uses the following technologies: Node.js, inquirer, arrow functions, and template literals.
-  - Node.js
-  - Inquirer
-  - Arrow functions
-  - Template literals

 This application allows users to create consistent and professional README.md files to better illustrate your application's function and usage.
-This README.md was actually generated using the application itself.

   ## Table of Contents
    - [Installation](#installation)